Alice - Our Lead SENCO

 Here at Oakland Lodge, we are proud to offer a nurturing, inclusive environment where every child is valued, supported, and encouraged to thrive.
 We understand that each child is unique and may experience the world in different ways.
 We believe that every child has the right to an education that best suits them, regardless of their ability, and we are committed to creating a space where all children feel safe, respected, and celebrated.
 Whether your child needs a little extra support or more specialist care, we tailor our approach to meet their individual needs —because no two children are the same, and their early years’ experience should reflect that.

-Our dedicated Special Educational Needs Coordinator (SENCo), Alice Cook, works closely with children, families, and staff to ensure that all children with additional needs receive the care and support they deserve.
+Our dedicated SENCo is Sharon, who works closely with children, families and staff to support all children with additional needs.

 What is a SENCo?